gpaumier/gp2/src/pages/home.rst

 In recent years, I have developed a specialty of serving as a trusted agent, confidant, and thought partner for executives.
 I have focused on strategic planning, revenue strategy, and generally bringing clarity to complex socio-technical problems.

+I like to tackle complex problems, like leading a global movement of 70,000+ volunteers through a collaborative strategy process, culminating with a hundred independent organizations worldwide agreeing on a common strategic direction.\ [#Wikimedia2030]_ Or developing bioanalysis microfluidic devices based on thermosensitive polymers.\ [#PNIPAM]_ Or designing software that powers the World's largest photography competition.

 I currently work at the Wikimedia Foundation, the nonprofit organization that brings free knowledge to hundreds of millions of people every month, and supports them as they collectively make sense of our world.

 Read on to learn more about my story, or :ref:`scroll down <footer-contact>` to contact me.

+.. [#Wikimedia2030] :doc:`Wikimedia 2030: participatory strategy for a global movement <wikimedia2030>`

+.. [#PNIPAM] :doc:`Ph.D thesis: PNIPAM technologies for labs-on-chips <phd>`

+.. ..
+[3] :doc:`Wikimedia Commons UploadWizard <uploadwizard>`

 ----